BettercareHealth/bettercare/pmc/pmc-3-hypertensive-disorders-of-pregnancy.md

 ### 3-28 What should you do if a patient develops gestational hypertension?

-A patient with a slightly elevated blood pressure (a diastolic blood pressure of 90 to 95 mm Hg), which develops in the second half of pregnancy, in the absence of proteinuria, may be managed in a level 1 hospital or clinic.
+A patient with a slightly elevated blood pressure (a diastolic blood pressure of 90 to 95&nbsp;mm&nbsp;Hg), which develops in the second half of pregnancy, in the absence of proteinuria, may be managed in a level 1 hospital or clinic.
 If the home circumstances are poor, she must be admitted to hospital, for bedrest.
 Where the home circumstances are good, the patient is allowed bedrest at home, under the following conditions:

 1. The patient must be told about the symptoms of imminent eclampsia.
 Should any of these occur, she must contact or attend the hospital or clinic immediately.
 2. The patient must be seen weekly at a high-risk antenatal clinic.
 In addition, following the initial diagnosis, she must be seen once between visits, to check the blood pressure and test the urine for protein.
 3. If the patient cannot be seen more frequently, she must be given urinary reagent strips to take home.
 She must then test her urine daily and go to the clinic, should there be 1+ proteinuria or more.
 4. No special investigations are indicated.
 5. Alpha methyldopa (Aldomet) must be prescribed to control the blood pressure.
-The initial dosage is 500 mg 8 hourly.
+The initial dosage is 500&nbsp;mg 8 hourly.

-Patients with a diastolic blood pressure of 100 mm Hg or more and/or a systolic blood pressure of 160 mm Hg or more must be admitted to hospital and alpha methyldopa (Aldomet) must be prescribed.
-Once the diastolic blood pressure has dropped below 100 mm Hg and the systolic blood pressure to below 160 mm Hg, they are managed as indicated above.
+Patients with a diastolic blood pressure of 100&nbsp;mm&nbsp;Hg or more and/or a systolic blood pressure of 160&nbsp;mm&nbsp;Hg or more must be admitted to hospital and alpha methyldopa (Aldomet) must be prescribed.
+Once the diastolic blood pressure has dropped below 100&nbsp;mm&nbsp;Hg and the systolic blood pressure to below 160&nbsp;mm&nbsp;Hg, they are managed as indicated above.

 ### 3-29 How should you monitor the fetus, in order to ensure fetal wellbeing?